-“Breast-feeding links to straighter teeth,” declares an often quoted New York Times article.
+Great Smile: “Breast-feeding links to straighter teeth,” declares an often quoted New York Times article.
 Another article about how pacifiers might affect dental alignment in babies is shared even more widely.
 People do care deeply about how well aligned their teeth are, often spending as much as $5,000 on invisible aligners, or traveling to other countries for more affordable sets.
 Most people who spend such sums on straightening their teeth wouldn’t be able to articulate why exactly they felt that straighter teeth were worth this kind of investment.
 Nevertheless, their conviction is borne out by good science.

-To begin, there are the practical benefits
+To begin, there are practical benefits

 To anyone who struggles with misaligned teeth, the problems are obvious — difficulty chewing correctly, brushing properly and enunciating correctly are only the beginning.
 Tongue and lip injuries often come from accidental bites, as well.
-In some cases, misalignments can be so severe as to cause pressure differences in the jaw when chewing, leading to chronic headaches.
-Some studies point to the link between poor dental health and overall health
+In some cases, misalignment can be so severe as to cause pressure differences in the jaw when chewing, leading to chronic headaches.
+Some studies point to the link between poor dental health and overall health.

 As important as these practical considerations are, it can take some people years to come to see that crooked teeth are problem worth spending money on.
 It is a common idea that those who attempt cosmetic procedures are vain, and it’s a thought that won’t leave them.
 This can especially be a problem with people in middle age.
 They may have grown up at a time when cosmetic dental procedures were considered unnecessary.
 Now that perceptions are changing, though, they are beginning to see how sensible such care can be.